Litha: Celebrating the Pagan Summer Solstice with Simple Rituals, Colorful Altars, and Meaningful Connection

 So take a moment to bask in your own growth, too.
 You’ve made it through half the year.
 That’s worth celebrating!
 Light a candle, eat a strawberry, and remember: You are magic in bloom!

-P.S.
-We have Mystical Picks for Your Litha season!
+We have Tools for Your Litha Practice!

 Looking to bring a little handmade sunshine to your summer solstice setup?
 Here are a few of our favorite magical tools for this sabbat: